-The National Association of School Nurses defines school nursing as the specialized practice of professional nursing that advances the well being, academic success, and life-long achievement of students.
+The National Association of School Nurses defines school nursing as the specialized practice of professional nursing that advances students' well-being, academic success, and life-long achievement.

 To that end, the purpose of the Elizabethtown Area School District Health Services Department is to prevent diseases and maintain health, which enables students to focus on their education and reach their maximum potential to learn.
 Interventions are limited to problems that happen during the school day and directly affect performance and participation in the classroom.

-If you wish to speak to a member of the health services department concerning your child please contact the school nurse and health room nurse in your child's building.
+If you wish to speak to a member of the health services department concerning your child, please contact the school nurse or healthroom nurse in your child's building.

 For questions about the district's health services department, contact Mr. Rich Schwarzman, Assistant to the Superintendent for Compliance and Support Services, at email@example.com or (717) 367-1521, ext.
 10003.